How to calculate and optimize your income tax?

 Chevron

-You may be entitled to a tax refund from the tax authorities.
-This is the case when the amount deducted at source for the previous year is higher than the calculated tax.
+You can get a tax refund from the tax authorities.
+This is the case when the amount deducted at source in the past year is greater than the tax calculated.